PCD (album): Commercial performance

 In mainland Europe PCD performed moderately at the beginning, debuting at number 12 in Germany, 14 in Portugal, 18 in Austria, 26 in Denmark, 35 in Norway, 39 in Finland, 43 in France, 55 in Italy and Sweden, 76 in the Netherlands, 72 in Spain, 92 in Belgium (Flanders), 97 in Belgium (Wallonia), on their respective local album charts.
 In 2006, PCD improved its chart positions, entering the top-10 in Belgium (Flanders), Germany, the Netherlands, and Norway, and top-twenty in Portugal, Belgium (Wallonia), and Denmark.
-The album was certified gold in Austria (IFPI), France (SNEP), Norway (IFPI), and Switzerland (IFPI), and received platinum certifications in Belgium (BEA), Germany (BVMI), and the Netherlands (NVPI).
+The album was certified gold in Austria (IFPI), France (SNEP), Norway (IFPI), and Switzerland (IFPI), platinum in Belgium (BEA) and the Netherlands (NVPI), and double platinum in Germany (BVMI).

 Similarly in Oceania, PCD debuted at number 16 in Australia on the ARIA Top 100 Albums Chart before reaching a new peak of eight in August 2006.
 The Australian Recording Industry Association (ARIA) certified it triple platinum following shipments of 210,000.
 In New Zealand, PCD debuted at number twenty-three on September 19, 2005.
 Six months later and following three consecutive number-one singles,—"Don't Cha", "Stickwitu", and "Beep"—the album peaked atop the album's chart making the Pussycat Dolls the first girl group in over six years to do so since Bardot with their debut self-titled album.
 PCD returned at the top spot three weeks later and received a double platinum certification by the Recorded Music NZ (RMNZ).
 Worldwide, the album sold a total of 9 million copies to date.